mskcc/tempo/docs/variant-annotation-and-filtering.md

 | Deletion           | DEL          | Loss of a segment that is spanned by two joined breakends either side. |
 | Tandem Duplication | DUP          | Extra copy of a segment immediately downstream of the template in the same orientation. |
 | Inversion          | INV          | A segment inserted into its original position, but in the opposite orientation.
 Simple inversions are balanced, but in complex inversions the second side of a dsDNA break may not be rescued. |

+### BEDPE Format

+After merging the variants from different callers, the variants are converted from vcf to bedpe file using [svtools vcftobedpe](https://github.com/hall-lab/svtools).
+Many downstream tools require bedpe or similar table formats.
+The PCAWG Working Group also makes use of the bedpe format.
+You can find more information about the bedpe file format [here](https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format).